-© State of New South Wales through Department of Planning and Environment 2022.
-You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute the Department of Planning and Environment as the owner.
-However, you must obtain permission if you wish to charge others for access to the publication (other than at cost); include the publication in advertising or a product for sale; modify the publication; or republish the publication on a website.
-You may freely link to the publication on a departmental website.
+© State of New South Wales through the Department of Planning and Environment, 2022.
+You may copy, distribute, and otherwise freely deal with this publication for any purpose, provided that you attribute the Department of Planning and Environment as the owner.